What is the teaching like at Leicester?

 Find out more about learning at Leicester.

-What are the main differences between Computer Science, Computer Science with Management Studies, and Software Engineering?
+What are the main differences between Computer Science and Software Engineering?

 IT is playing an increasing role in all the sectors of the economy and society, as such a one-size-fits-all does not really apply to our discipline.

-We distinguish between profiles or classes of activities that IT professionals are normally called to perform, and offer degrees across three different broad profiles:
+We distinguish between profiles or classes of activities that IT professionals are normally called to perform, and offer degrees across two different broad profiles:

 Software Engineering is being offered for students who are interested in following a career in IT but not necessarily in technical areas that require a deeper understanding of the science underlying IT systems.
 You will become familiar with a variety of programming languages, and have a solid understanding of the use of computer systems in analysing, managing, processing and communicating information, including large organisations.
 You will learn the methods and techniques through which software can be developed following rigorous engineering practices, meeting required levels of quality.